MicrosoftDocs/sql-docs/docs/samples/wide-world-importers-generate-data.md

     EXECUTE [Application].Configuration_ReseedETL
     ```

-4. Run the *Daily ETL.ispac* SSIS package to import the data into the OLAP database.
+4. Run the *Daily ETL.ispac* SQL Server Integration Services package to import the data into the OLAP database.
 To learn how to run the ETL job, see [WideWorldImporters ETL workflow](wide-world-importers-perform-etl.md).

 ## Generate data in WideWorldImportersDW for performance testing